 This cosy, family-run taverna does Greek food - think gyros, fish platters and calamari - at its best.
 There's also a souvenir shop attached that the family runs.
 Among other bits and bobs, you'll find olive oil made by the owner, so if you like what you taste at the restaurant, you can take a little bit of the local flavours home.

-The setting at Acropolis is intimate and steeped in vines, making it a great place for a romantic dinner.
+The setting at Acropolis is intimate and steeped in vines, making it a great place to enjoy a romantic dinner with your loved one on your Greek island holiday.
 And the food isn't half bad either - here, you can expect traditional Cretan dishes, with mains like swordfish in fennel sauce, lamb chops steeped in garlic and T-bone steak.

 At Bravo, you can look forward to all the delights of classic Greek food - fresh seafood like dorado, mussels and prawn and avocado salad - plus woodfire-cooked pizza.
 Just be sure to leave room for dessert, which consists of chocolate cake and ice cream, not to mention complimentary raki.

 Restaurant El Greco does Greek food with a twist, and often features daily specials to help you taste the highlights.
 You can go for year-round favourites like lobster and grilled octopus or try one of the rotating dishes, like lamb and artichoke cooked in an egg and lemon sauce.
 Each week, they also feature Greek nights, with live music and dancing.

 Taverna Zorbas offers a down home, Cretan experience.
 Fish plates like grilled salmon and calamari are always fresh, and even the wine is homemade.
 You'll also find Greek favourites like souvlaki, lamb kleftiko and Greek salads, topped off with a complimentary plate of fruit.